 Installing Openbox on Foresight Linux

-originally introduced me to Openbox a while back and I’ve been using it ever since.
+My friend Og Maciel originally introduced me to Openbox a while back and I’ve been using it ever since.
 I love the lightweight feel, the ability to customize and the center around having NO icons on my desktop.
 I don’t feel cluttered when I work!
-I published a version of this tutorial/how-to on my previous blog that I’ve retired.
-It was originally for Openbox 3.4.2 but I’ve now updated it for Openbox 3.4.6.1.
-This tutorial is tailored for Foresight Linux 1.4.X but the guide may very well serve other distros as well.
+Today, we’re going to go over installing Openbox with some added tools.
+This tutorial is tailored for Foresight Linux but the guide may very well serve other distros as well.

 What is Openbox?

 From the Openbox homepage, “Openbox is a minimalistic, highly configurable, next generation window manager with extensive standards support.”
-From using it, I often think of it as fluxbox with the benefits of being able to dip into Gnome or KDE for the items that I want to use.
+From using it, I often think of it as fluxbox-like with the benefits of being able to dip into Gnome or KDE for the items that I want to use.
 Your desktop will then run with speed and simplicity using only the elements you want to use with it.

 So…Let’s get Started…